rohannair/rohan.ai/src/routes/posts/20240710-cookies-and-third-party-apis.md

 }
 ```

-There is a bug here though.
-The `token` value is only retrieved when this function is created.
-We need to run it every time we make a request.
-To do that we need to use a [factory function](https://www.patterns.dev/vanilla/factory-pattern), which will recreate the client on the server before all calls.
+There is a bug here waiting to happen -- the `token` value is retrieved once, when this function is created.
+This doesn't work as we need tokens set per request, of we'll make all calls as a single user.
+To do this, let's use a [factory function](https://www.patterns.dev/vanilla/factory-pattern), which will recreate the client on the server before all calls.

 Next.js also expects an `async` function to be exported from these files.
 So let's make these changes.